kristus123/bloggy/content/blogs/how-strict-should-the-architecture-be.md

 ## If we want everything to be simple, how strict should we be ?

 As always, it depends on the complexity and lifetime of the project.
-The longer life expectancy, the more time should be spent on planning, architecture and design.
+Long-lived and complex projects should spend more time on planning, architecture and design as it will pay off in the long run

-As talked about eariler, you could create a simple specification document that guides everyone's decision making throughout the project.
-This could be used as a source of truth when debating in the team on how to do things, and if there is disagreement in a decision, you must talk about the specification document and not the decision being made.
+As talked about eariler, you could create a simple specification document that guides everyone's decisions throughout the project.
+This could be used as a source of truth when debating in the team on how to do things, and if there is disagreement in a decision, you must talk about the specification document and not the decision or feature.

-If you feel misc. code analyzis tools will be beneficial, then you should highly consider using them.
-Your team will need to commit to it in order to reap the rewards it give, so discuss with your team whether this is an investment you feel safe doing.
+If you feel code analyzis tools will be beneficial, then you should highly consider using them.
+Your team will need to commit to it in order to reap the rewards it give.
+Discuss with your team whether this is an investment you feel will pay off.